Group Policy Editor to Disable Run Command

 6. In GPME console extend “User Configuration”, expand Policies, expand “Administrative Templates Policies“, select “Start Menu and Taskbar”.
 Right click on “Remove run menu from start menu” then click on edit.

-8. To check if the run disabled policy is applied or not.
+8. To check if the disable run Group policy is applied or not.
 Login with domain user, click on start and then click on run or press “Windows + R” from the keyboard.
 If it doesn’t work then it confirms that setting is deployed successfully.

 9. If you see a message “This operation has been cancelled due to restrictions in effect on this computer.
 Please contact your system administrator” confirms that policy is deployed successfully.